2 mass shootings in U.S. leave at least 29 dead and 53 injured in less than a day

 - The shooter was wearing body armor and carrying multiple rounds of ammunition.

-- He was brought down by police in about a minute, authorities said Sunday.
+- He was shot and killed by police about a minute after the attack began.

 The response and the fallout:

-Democratic presidential candidates Julián Castro and Sen. Cory Booker, D-N.J., argued Sunday on "Meet the Press" that Trump’s rhetoric has created a climate of hate in light of Saturday’s mass shooting in El Paso, Texas.
+Julián Castro and Sen. Cory Booker, D-N.J., argued Sunday on NBC's "Meet the Press" that Trump’s rhetoric has created a climate of hate in light of Saturday’s mass shooting in El Paso, Texas.

 "In my faith, you have this idea that you reap what you sow, and he is sowing seeds of hatred in this country, this harvest of hate violence that we are seeing right now lies at his feet,” Booker said Sunday.
 “There is a complicity in the president's hatred that undermines the goodness and decency of Americans."

-Castro referenced the anti-immigrant and anti-government manifesto that senior law enforcement officials told NBC News they believe was written by the El Paso shooter.
+Castro referred to the anti-immigrant and anti-government screed that senior law enforcement officials told NBC News they believe was written by the El Paso shooter.
 The presidential candidate from Texas said he saw a link between Trump's anti-immigrant commentary and the “toxic brew of white nationalism” in America.

 “When he didn’t step up right away and condemn the neo-Nazis after Charlottesville, allowing that crowd for 13 seconds to chant ‘send her back’ a couple of weekends ago, he doesn’t have any credibility anymore,” Castro said.